9 Common Software Testing Myths and Facts

 Conclusion

-Be a tester if you believe in QA.
+Be a tester if you believe in QA!!

 It’s an amazing job to do and you are going to enjoy it and love it.
 Don’t forget that you are paid to improve the quality of the end product and for your excellent skills.

 Believe in yourself and your work and accept the challenge.
-It’s really not everyone’s cup of tea smile
+It’s not everyone’s cup of tea smile

-As we mentioned at the beginning of the article, we hope this post would be a good initiation for a long, productive, enlightening discussion on the subject in the comments.
+As we mentioned at the beginning of the article, we hope this post will be a good initiation for a long, productive, enlightening discussion on the subject in the comments.
 Come on, let’s hear it.

 Was this helpful?